 If left untreated, prostate stones can become infected and can lead to prostatitis, also known as prostate infection, and are frequently a leading source of chronic prostate infection.

-Western medical doctors too often prescribe antibiotics to treat Prostate infection, but this is often found to be ineffective.
-Antibiotics temporarily remedy the infection, but not the source of the infection.
+Western medical doctors too often prescribe antibiotics to treat Prostate infection.
+This is often an ineffective treatment.
+Unfortunately, antibiotics temporarily remedy the infection, but not the source of the infection.
 The breeding ground unfortunately remains active.
 This alows the painful symptoms to recur in one to three months.

 Many doctors now recommend a cocktail of antibiotics to clear the infection, along with magnesium and zinc supplements.
 Magnesium and zinc, which are often prescribed to people with kidney stones.
 This remedy seems to be effective in helping break up the prostate stones, so they can pass though your urine.